DataDink/MappedBinarySerializer/README.md

 # Goals

-To create a performant method of serializing data to a minimum, binary format with the flexibility of a member-name based serializer, but the speed of traditional run-time binary formatting.
+To create a performant method of serializing data to a minimum, binary format with data-mutation tolerance, but the speed of traditional run-time binary formatting.

 To accomplish this goal, this approach uses a separated member-map to define the serialized data's shape without encoding it into the binary format itself.
-Readers and writers are pre-compiled run-time based on a map/type combination.
-These can then be cached in an application for performant, light-weight communications.
+Readers and writers are pre-compiled run-time based on a map/type combination and aren't required to be matching type versions.
+These can then be cached in an application for performant, tollerant, light-weight communications.